Image guide··11 min read

 Building Toolbelt · Lahore

-"Resize without losing quality" is one of the most-searched image phrases on the web, and also one of the most-misunderstood.
-The honest answer is that resizing always involves a trade-off — but most of the time, if you pick the right method and the right output format, nobody who opens the file will be able to tell.
+"Resize without losing quality" is one of the most-searched image phrases on the web — and one of the most misunderstood.
+The honest answer is that resizing always involves a trade-off, but if you pick the right method and the right output format, nobody who opens the file will be able to tell.
 This guide walks through what actually happens when you resize an image, why downsizing and upscaling are completely different problems, and how to do both in your browser without uploading the file anywhere.

 Every image is a grid of pixels.
-When you "resize" it, you're asking the computer to synthesize a new grid at a different resolution.
-Since the new grid doesn't have the same pixels as the old one, the software has to guess — a process called interpolation.
+When you "resize" it, the computer has to synthesize a new grid at a different resolution.
+The new grid doesn't have the same pixels as the old one, so the software has to guess — a process called interpolation.

 For downsizing (making an image smaller), interpolation blends groups of source pixels into each destination pixel.
 Modern algorithms like bicubic or Lanczos are good enough that the result almost always looks as sharp as the original to a human eye.

-For upscaling (making it bigger), interpolation is inventing pixels that were never there.
-No algorithm can genuinely recover detail that wasn't captured — the best it can do is smooth edges and fake detail.
-That's why a 100×100 thumbnail scaled to 1000×1000 always looks soft or plasticky: the extra detail doesn't exist anywhere for the computer to read from.
+For upscaling (making it bigger), interpolation has to invent pixels that were never there.
+No algorithm can recover detail that wasn't captured — the best it can do is smooth edges and fake detail.
+That's why a 100×100 thumbnail scaled to 1000×1000 looks soft or plasticky: the extra detail doesn't exist anywhere for the computer to read from.

 Downsizing vs upscaling — different problems, different tools